 - 2 pounds Japanese eggplants

-1 tablespoon extra-virgin olive oil, plus extra for garnish
+- 1 tablespoon extra-virgin olive oil, plus extra for garnish

-2 medium garlic cloves, coarsely chopped
+- 2 medium garlic cloves, coarsely chopped

-2 tablespoons freshly squeezed lemon juice
+- 2 tablespoons freshly squeezed lemon juice

-2 teaspoonskosher salt
+- 2 teaspoons kosher salt

-1 teaspoon finely chopped Italian parsley leaves, for garnish
+- 1 teaspoon finely chopped Italian parsley leaves, for garnish

 - 1Heat the broiler to high and arrange a rack in the middle.
 Split eggplants lengthwise and place cut side up on a baking sheet.
 Drizzle 1 tablespoon of the olive oil evenly over eggplant and broil until well browned, about 15 to 20 minutes.
 Set aside until cool enough to handle.